The Diving Response: How Your Heart Reacts to Water

 Setup:

 - Submerge your face.
 Gently dip your face into the water.
-A partner should monitor your heart rate.
-Remain submerged as long as is comfortable, still holding your breath.
+A partner monitors heart rate.

 - Repeat.
-Rest a bit and repeat 2–3 times to get consistent data.
+Rest and run 2–3 trials for consistent data.

 Results & Analysis

-Compare your average heart rate before, during the water submersion test.
-Did the diving reflex trial change the heart rate?
-Why is this so important for animals when they are underwater?
-Discuss how these findings align with either sympathetic vs. parasympathetic control.
+Compare average heart rates before, during, and after submersion.
+Did the diving reflex slow the heart?
+Why is that vital for diving animals?
+Discuss how your findings align with sympathetic versus parasympathetic control.